When it comes to the very best things to do in Hobart – Australia’s most southern capital city – there is so much on offer!

 This page contains affiliate links.
 If you book or buy something through one of these links, we may earn a small commission (at no extra cost to you!).
 Read our full disclosure policy here.

-If you’re wondering what to do in Hobart on your upcoming trip, then this Hobart travel guide is going to be the perfect place to start.
+If you’re wondering what to do in Hobart on your upcoming trip, then this Hobart travel guide is the perfect place to start.

-In this guide, we list 21 of the best places to visit in Hobart, including the very best Hobart attractions, and if you’re travelling with family, we also mention some of the best things to do in Hobart with kids.
+In this guide, I list 21 of the best places to visit in Hobart, including the very best Hobart attractions, and if you’re travelling with family, I also mention some of the best things to do in Hobart with kids.

 No matter what sort of Hobart trip you have in mind, in this Hobart guide you’re sure to find some great suggestions.
 In fact, with all these amazing things to see in Hobart, you’ll no doubt have trouble deciding what to do and what to leave for your next trip!